anubhavkamath/Dynamite-Git-Example/README.md

 # Dynamite-Git-Example
-a throwaway repo for a Git tutorial
+a throwaway repo for a Git tutorial by Team Dynamite

 change